Imagine trying to open an email post-migration to Microsoft Office 365, and you just get …. nothing.

-Although migrating archives to Office 365 is a well-trodden path, the role that stubs (aka shortcuts) play in your migration success can be massively overlooked.
+Although migrating archives to Microsoft Office 365 is a well-trodden path, the role that stubs (aka shortcuts) play in your migration success can be massively overlooked.

-- Forwarded stubs that don’t migrate.
+Forwarded stubs that don’t migrate.
 Your archive migration failed to identify and migrate any items (shortcuts) that were forwarded from a co-worker.

-Getting a fix on exactly what size your public folders are when they contain shortcuts is quite a challenge – especially when a shortcut might be a few KBs and the archived item it links to could be 10MBs (or whatever you’ve set your message size limit to in Exchange).
+Getting a fix on exactly what size your public folders are when they contain shortcuts is quite a challenge.
+This is especially true when a shortcut might be a few KBs and the archived item it links to could be 10MBs (or whatever you’ve set your message size limit to in Exchange).
 Often the best strategy here is to re-hydrate your public folder archives back into Exchange (on-prem) first, and then migrate.
 That way, you know exactly what you’re dealing with.

-- Stubs in public folders you think aren’t there!
+Stubs in public folders you think aren’t there!
 Although you might have blanket archiving rules in place for user mailboxes – but not public folders – think again.
 One organization we encountered recently was adamant that its public folders had not been archived (therefore they didn’t need to be considered as part of the migration project).
 Wrong!
 On inspecting the message class of the public folder contents (e.g. IPM.NOTE.EnterpriseVault.Shortcut), they found a high proportion of archived emails.
 In short, users had been busy dragging and dropping stubs to archived items into public folders – and why wouldn’t they?

-- Zombie messages – i.e. deleted stubs that come back to life post migration.
-Enterprise Vault, for example, does a good job of synchronizing the status and location of shortcuts, however there are some scenarios where deletions might not be picked up.
+Zombie messages – i.e. deleted stubs that come back to life post-migration.
+Enterprise Vault, for example, does a good job of synchronizing the status and location of shortcuts.
+However there are some scenarios where deletions might not be picked up.
 This can happen where users drag their shortcuts into the Outlook deleted items folder, rather than highlighting them and using the right-click delete option that links with EV.
 It also occurs when users delete an entire folder (that contains a proportion of stubs).
-Having deleted items reappear to end users is a great source of concern!
+Having deleted items reappear to end-users is a great source of concern!

-There’s lots of other stubbing hell scenarios that apply, and they vary from archive to archive – even down to the version of the archive client you’re running.
+There are lots of other stubbing hell scenarios that apply, and they vary from archive to archive – even down to the version of the archive client you’re running.